trineoo/stereo/README.md

   1. Note: To run the script once, for a given IoU-threshold and YOLO-threshold,run the following command line.
 This wil process mAP, detection result information etc in the folder /output.
       `python precision-recall.py "IoU-threshold" "YOLO-threshold"`

-note: Be consistent with using rectifiec/not-rectified images.
+Note: be consistent with using rectified/not-rectified images.
   ```bash
   python main.py
   ```